H-Mateus/personal_website/content/blog/2021-05-11-how-might-science-be-done-better/index.en.markdown

 As has been suggested elsewhere, I would also provide a separate doi for the paper, data and container, so these can receive citation and the authors can continue to receive proper credit for their work.

-<center>***The key here is that this provides an incentive for scientists to make their research more transparent and reproducible, not to evaluate the impact or even the quality of the work itself.<br>
+<p style="text-align: center;"><b>The key here is that this provides an incentive for scientists to make their research more transparent and reproducible, not to evaluate the impact or even the quality of the work itself.<br>
 The open peer review should sort that part.<br>
-Hopefully...***</center>
+Hopefully...</b></p>

 If their studies are underpowered, or their stats rubbish, this system would make it obvious and easy to call out.
 This would reflect poorly on the authors, and perhaps more importantly on their institution.